adisaf/multunus-website/source/blog/2015-12-11-build-super-fast-mvps-without-programmers-part-3.html.markdown

 ###Key Learnings

-*Theis not really the software product.
+* Theis not really the software product.
 It’s in the key process change decisions that we make.
-And the best process changes focus on[reducing waste](https://en.wikipedia.org/wiki/Muda_(Japanese_term)).
+And the best process changes focus on[reducing waste](https://en.wikipedia.org/wiki/Muda_(Japanese_term).

-*A Super Fast MVP - is not just something where the first version gets released quickly.
+* A Super Fast MVP - is not just something where the first version gets released quickly.
 It’s something that can be used to learn from your target customers and be  iterated upon at high speedsthe initial release.

-*Needless to say, the lower the fidelity of the prototype, the faster it is to iterate after the initial release.
+* Needless to say, the lower the fidelity of the prototype, the faster it is to iterate after the initial release.

-*User interface design takes a long time to get right.
+* User interface design takes a long time to get right.
 So, whenever it’s possible, rely on products that have already gotten this right.
 In our case, we found both Trello and Google Tools to be very good from a UX standpoint

-*Not only is this great from a working prototype standpoint.
+* Not only is this great from a working prototype standpoint.
 Its also great in terms of inspiring a very good user experience if and when a new custom user interface is built later down the line.

 ###Open Source

 Here's our